LinguistDeveloper/clarive/docs/en/rules/palette/control/set-var.markdown

 Form to configure has the following fields:

-- **Variable**: Stash variable to create.
+- **Variable** - Stash variable to create.

-- **Value**: Value to assign to variable defined in variable field.
+- **Value** - Value to assign to variable defined in variable field.
 Can use stash to set value dynamically.